ChrisMogis/MonitoringFreeHardDriveSpace/README.md

 # MonitoringFreeHardDriveSpace
-This script monitors available disk space on a server.
+This script monitor available disk space on a server.
 When it reaches the set limit, an alert email is sent.

 Example of the alert email sent